Making My Own Black Mirror Bandersnatch Easter Egg2019-01-24

 The rendering on screen is down with

-curses, which is quite a thin
+curses, which is quite a thin wrapper around the

 curses C library.